Care Coordinator Program

 The intent of the Kentucky HIV/AIDS Care Coordinator Program (KHCCP) is to facilitate the provision of quality care and services to HIV-infected individuals and their families in a timely, consistent manner of continued care.
 The program provides care coordinators in seven regional sites through arrangements with three local health departments in the Lake Cumberland, Northern Kentucky and Kentucky River regions and four non-profit agencies in the Barren River, Lexington, Louisville and Purchase regions to assess needs and provide services.
 These regional sites allow for statewide coverage and better local access to these services.

 KHCCP also is an umbrella program for other client assistance programs such as the Kentucky Health Insurance Continuation Program, Outpatient Health Care and Support Services and state support service programs.
 KHCCP receives federal funds and is a service-funding source of last resort.
 Financial assistance is not guaranteed.
 Funding is limited and services may be terminated without cause.
 Services in each region may vary depending on funding.
 Continuation of all programs is contingent upon availability of state and federal funding.

 - To optimize client self-care capabilities by supporting self-sufficiency.

 - To identify and facilitate coordination between clients' informal support systems (family, friends, care giver, group sponsor, psychotherapist, etc.) and available formal support systems.

-- To help clients locate and access system of referrals to medical care, housing, counseling, Medicaid, Social Security Disability, transportation and legal services.
+- To help clients locate and access system of referrals to medical care, housing, ling, Medicaid, Social Security Disability, transportation and legal services.

 - To minimize or eliminate duplication of services among formal and informal support systems.